 The truth is that, as a leader, you never have enough resources.
 You could always use more of one thing or another.
 But successful leaders figure out how to get the job done with whatever resources they have.
 How?

 By using the one thing you possess that is potentially unlimited: your imagination.
 Ultimately, there is no such thing as insufficient resources; there are only unresourceful people.

 McClellan blamed everyone else for his mistakes and his own refusal to act.
 He even blamed the president.
 Every time he suffered a defeat or a setback, someone or something was to blame.
 He was a master finger-pointer.
 Great leaders don’t do this.
 They are accountable for the results and accept full responsibility for the outcomes.

 Once, a consultant asked me about my company’s financial performance.
-We missed the month, and I blamed the economy.
-“I get the environment is tough,” she responded, “but let’s be honest.
+We missed the target for that month, and I blamed the economy.
+“I get it, the environment is tough,” she responded, “But let’s be honest.
 It’s always tough, right?
 Michael, what is it about your leadership that led to this outcome?”